Building Kohn-Sham potentials for ground and excited states: Numerical simulations

 \subsection{Pure states, degeneracies and Levy-Lieb}

-We saw that our algorithm converges to some potential having a $k\expo{th}$ excited \textit{mixed} state representing $\ro$.
-Now we address the problem of finding a \textit{pure} $k\expo{th}$ excited state representing $\ro$.
+We saw that our algorithm converges to some potential having a $k\expo{th}$ bound \textit{mixed} state representing $\ro$.
+Now we address the problem of finding a \textit{pure} $k\expo{th}$ bound state representing $\ro$.
 The situation is very different as we choose $d \in \acs{1,2}$ or $d=3$.

 For one-dimensional systems, Theorem \ref{kspropi} $iv)$ justifies the existence of pure states representing $\ro$.

 For two-dimensional systems, there is no non-degenerate theorem, and for instance the harmonic oscillator has arbitrary large degeneracy as we increase the energy level we consider.
 However as for $d=1$, we numerically remark that \eqref{passt} equals \eqref{passtp} for any potential, and we always obtain pure-state representability, for any $k$.